felix-yong/DSaaSAnywhere/Q&A.md

 For more information about APT_CHECKPOINT_RESTART, see this [link](https://dataplatform.cloud.ibm.com/docs/content/dstage/com.ibm.swg.im.iis.ds.parjob.adref.doc/topics/checkpoint.html?context=cpdaas&locale=en&audience=wdp).

 ### Q12, is DSaaS Anywhere instance single tenant or multi-tenant?
-The control plane/design time portion is essentially just regular DataStage as a Service, meaning it is multi-tenant, however the data plane/runtime portion where the actual data execution occurs is single-tenant as the remote engines are hosted within the customer's own environment and running on the customer's own infrastructure.
+The control plane/design time portion is essentially just regular DataStage as a Service, meaning it is multi-tenant, however the data plane/runtime portion where the actual data execution occurs is single tenant as the remote engines are hosted within the customer's own environment and running on the customer's own infrastructure.

 ### Q13, where can I find the logs?
 ***Container-level logs***